Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command

-Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command (SP-MAGTF-CR-CC) is a Marine Air-Ground Task Force that is based at an undisclosed location in Southwest Asia.
+Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command (SP-MAGTF-CR-CC) was a Marine Air-Ground Task Force that was based at an undisclosed location in Southwest Asia.

-It is a self-mobile, self-sustaining force of Marines and sailors, capable of responding to a range of crises.
-The unit is specifically trained to support U.S. and partner interests throughout the United States Central Command area of responsibility, to include embassy reinforcement, support to noncombatant evacuation operations, tactical recovery of aircraft and personnel, humanitarian assistance, and disaster relief.
-The unit also takes part in bilateral and multilateral training exercises with regional partners.
-It is commanded by a U.S. Marine colonel (O-6).
+It was a self-mobile, self-sustaining force of Marines and sailors, capable of responding to a range of crises.
+The unit was specifically trained to support U.S. and partner interests throughout the United States Central Command area of responsibility, to include embassy reinforcement, support to noncombatant evacuation operations, tactical recovery of aircraft and personnel, humanitarian assistance, and disaster relief.
+The unit also took part in bilateral and multilateral training exercises with regional partners.
+It was commanded by a U.S. Marine colonel (O-6).